 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.You may have heard of the new Multiserver deployment option that was introduced in CFMX 6.1, also known as "multiple instances".
+And I may revise the content as necessary.You may have heard of the new Multiserver deployment option that was introduced in CFMX 6.1, also known as "multiple instances".
 It can bring tremendous performance and reliability improvements, allowing you to segregate apps on a single server either by function, or reliability, and so on.
 It can also help you manage memory more effectively.

 Since many people may only be considering the feature now (either only now moving to 6.1 or 7, or 8), I want to share some resources if you're new to it.
 (The question came up on a list, and I offered the info there, so thought I'd pass it along here.)

 First, there are a couple of articles from that time 6.1 frame:

 "Introducing Multiple Server Instances in ColdFusion MX 6.1", by Tim Buntel

 "Using Multiple Instances with ColdFusion MX Enterprise 6.1" video (sadly, seems no longer available)